The iconic Goodyear Blimp is 100. To celebrate, a flight over Ohio

+Jim Crone, who manages airship maintenance, explained why the company chose this swath of land in 1917.
+“It was secluded.
+It was away from most of other parts of the city, and it allowed them to build airships here.
+It’s a lot of property.”

-Goodyear began experimenting with vessels that would be lighter than aircraft in the early 1900s, and the dirigibles have since become a lasting and iconic symbol of the corporate brand.
+Goodyear had started experimenting with vessels that would be lighter than aircraft in the early 1900s, and the dirigibles have since become a lasting and iconic symbol of the corporate brand.
 For some, it evokes nostalgia, while for others it offers a glimpse into a larger-than-life part of advertisement history.

+Locally and around the country, Crone said the brand has a “cult following.”

+“People love the airships,” he said.
+In the Akron area specifically, "they identify with Goodyear and identify with the airships.
+They’ve become part of this community.”

 Here is a by-the-numbers look at Goodyear airships over time: